dotnet/docs/docs/core/testing/unit-testing-platform-config.md

 The platform will automatically detect and load the *[appname].testconfig.json* file located in the output directory of the test project (close to the executable).

-When using [Microsoft.Testing.Platform.MSBuild](https://www.nuget.org/packages/Microsoft.Testing.Platform.MSBuild), you can simply create a *testconfig.json* file that will be automatically renamed as *[appname].testconfig.json* and moved in the output directory of the test project.
+When using [Microsoft.Testing.Platform.MSBuild](https://www.nuget.org/packages/Microsoft.Testing.Platform.MSBuild), you can simply create a *testconfig.json* file that will be automatically renamed to *[appname].testconfig.json* and moved to the output directory of the test project.

 > [!NOTE]
 > The *[appname].testconfig.json* file will get overwritten on subsequent builds.